unikernelLinux/ukl-eurosy23-artifacts/README.md

 ### Building UKL Images

+Note: reproducing the figures will require that you be able to boot a physical machine from the produced kernel and init ramdisk.
+In our lab we use a TFTP boot setup, but installing the kernel on a machine and having grub boot it works as well.

+Each of these kernels should be started with the following command line (with ${IP} replaced with your chosen IP address:

+`console=ttyS0 net.ifnames=0 biosdevname=0 nowatchdog nopti nosmap nosmep ip=${IP}:::255.255.255.0::eth0:none nokaslr selinux=0 root=/dev/ram0 init=/init`

 To reproduce Figures 1 and 2 in the paper, you will need to create three images: Linux, UKL, and UKL_BYP.

 1. To create the Linux image, use the saveconfig file and build Linux from the submodule provided in the ukl-eurosy23-artifacts repository.
 2. To create the UKL image, follow the instructions in the README file.
-3. To create the UKL_BYP image, follow the instructions in the README file, but run the configure script with the option --enable-bypass.
+3. To create the UKL_BYP image, follow the instructions in the README file, but run the configure script with the option `--enable-bypass`.
-4. All of the images need to be configured with new_lebench program, i.e., ./configure --with-program=new_lebench
+4. All of the images need to be configured with new_lebench program, i.e., `./configure --with-program=new_lebench`

+For figures 1, 2, and 4 you will need to boot a machine with the produced kernel and init ramdisk built with `./create-initrd.sh`.
+The results are dropped in the `/` directory and are csv files.
+The ramdisk includes an ssh server with root user password of `root` so you can retrieve the results.
+These CSV files will be fed to the approrpiate graphing scripts.

 To reproduce Figure 4 in the paper, you will need three additional images: UKL_PF_DF, UKL_PF_SS, and UKL_RET_PF_DF.

 1. To create the UKL_PF_DF image, configure UKL without any special flags.
-2. To create the UKL_PF_SS image, configure UKL with the --enable-use-ist-pf option.
+2. To create the UKL_PF_SS image, configure UKL with the `--enable-use-ist-pf` option.
-3. To create the UKL_RET_PF_DF image, configure UKL with the --enable-use-ret option.
+3. To create the UKL_RET_PF_DF image, configure UKL with the `--enable-use-ret` option.
-4. This also needs to be configured with new_lebench program, i.e., ./configure --with-program=new_lebench
+4. This also needs to be configured with new_lebench program, i.e., `./configure --with-program=new_lebench`

 To reproduce Figure 5 in the paper, you will also need to create the UKL_RET_BYP (shortcut) image.
-1. To create the UKL_RET_BYP (shortcut) image, use the ukl-main-5.14-sc branch of the Linux submodule in the ukl-eurosy23-artifacts repository, and configure UKL with the --enable-bypass and --enable-use-ret option.
+1. To create the UKL_RET_BYP (shortcut) image, use the `ukl-main-5.14-sc` branch of the Linux submodule in the ukl-eurosy23-artifacts repository, the `redis-ukl-sc` branch under `redis/redis` in the ukl-eurosy23-artifacts repository, and configure UKL with the `--enable-bypass` and `--enable-use-ret` option.
-2. All of the images need to be configured with redis program, i.e., ./configure --with-program=redis
+2. All of the images need to be configured with redis program, i.e., `./configure --with-program=redis`

+You will need to use the kernel produced and the init ramdisk that can be built with `./create-initrd.sh` to boot a machine (not a VM) and then drive that with another machine on the same top of rack switch with the memtier_benchmark line below.
+The output of the benchmark will include a tab delemited histogram which is the input for the fig4.py script.

-To reproduce Figure 6 in the paper, the configurations will be as above but the program to be configured with will be memcached
+To reproduce Figure 6 in the paper, the configurations will be as above but the program to be configured with will be memcached.
+The same memtier invocation can be used by switching the `--protocol=memcached` otherwise the run setup is the same.

 Similarly, fio can also be configured.